Autodesk-Forge/forge-api-java-client/README.md

 mvn package
 ```

-4) In order to use the SDK, manually install all the JARs you created in the previous step.
-The JARs are located in the following JAR folders:
+4) In order to use the SDK, manually install the following JARs you generated in the previous step:

 * target/com-autodesk-client-1.0.0.jar
 * target/lib/*.jar